 Our program allows you to access a wealth of local cultural resources and expertise.

-Carleton's MA in Art History program is unrivalled in its ability to combine classroom work with on-site training at national museums and related institutions.
+The MA in Art & Architectural History at Carleton is unrivalled in its ability to combine classroom work with on-site training at national museums and related institutions.